reframejs/reframe/docs/getting-started.template.md

 Because of `htmlIsStatic: true` Reframe generates the HTML on build-time and the page's HTML is static.
 We don't load any JavaScript and the DOM is static as well.

-Let's consider a more dynamic example. where we display the current date.
+Let's consider a more dynamic example.

 #### HTML-dynamic & DOM-static